FLORIDA DATA CENTER FINDS SECURITY WITH AQUATHERM PIPING SYSTEM

 HEAT FUSION ALLOWS INDOOR INSTALLATION

-To build CxP’s chilled-water system, Jacksonville mechanical contractor JAX Refrigeration used approximately 1,200 ft of Aquatherm Blue Pipe® in 8-, 6-, 4-, 3-, 2- and 1½-in. sizes.
+To build CxP’s chilled-water system, Jacksonville mechanical contractor JAX Refrigeration used approximately 1,200 ft of aquatherm blue® in 8-, 6-, 4-, 3-, 2- and 1½-in. sizes.
 JAX started in the mechanical room with the 8-in. pipe, punched through a firewall and connected to about 800 ft of 6-in. pipe, which was run under the floor.

 The 6-in. pipe was connected to 4-in. pipe at the Liebert 75-ton chilled water units; 3-in. pipe was run from the units and joined with 4-in. pipe that was connected to 6-in. pipe under the floor.
 The pipe then was run back through the firewall using Walraven BIS Pacifyre AWM III Fire Collars and joined with the 8-in. pipe, which was connected to the chiller.

-Long-lasting Aquatherm Blue Pipe was selected as it is specifically engineered for heating and cooling, industrial, geothermal and compressed-air applications.
-All of Aquatherm’s PP-R piping systems are made of a simple, chemically stable thermoplastic that is non-corroding, so it won’t wear out, weaken, or clog after a few years.
+Long-lasting aquatherm blue was selected as it is specifically engineered for heating and cooling, industrial, geothermal and compressed-air applications.
+All of aquatherm’s PP-R piping systems are made of a simple, chemically stable thermoplastic that is non-corroding, so it won’t wear out, weaken, or clog after a few years.
 The material won’t react with water or most dissolved chemicals, so it won’t scale or erode—problems that cause the majority of long-term piping failures.